This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

-- ½ cup shredded Parmesan cheese
+- ½ cup Parmesan cheese shredded

 - Drain the pasta and shrimp and set aside.

 - In a large pot, melt butter over medium heat and whisk in the flour.
 Cook for about one minute to form a roux.
-(I use the same pot that I used to cook the pasta.)

 - Add cheeses to the pot and stir until melted.